arinbasu/Meta-Analysis-of-Internet-Based-Interventions-for-Smoking-Cessation/chapter01.md

 **GLOSSARY OF TERMS

 Cell phone: An electronic telecommunications device which connects to a wireless communications network through radio wave or satellite transmission.
 A small portable telephone.

 Cell phone-based interventions: Interventions which use the Cell phone as a main component and include text messages, applications, phone calls

-Cigarette: dried leaves of a tobacco plant rolled in rice paper to create a small round cylinder (cigarette) Co-verified 4-week quitter: A self –reported quitter who’s air CO was assessed and found at less than 10ppm.
+Cigarette: dried leaves of a tobacco plant rolled in rice paper to create a small round cylinder

+Co-verified 4-week quitter: A self –reported quitter who’s air CO was assessed and found at less than 10ppm.

 Current Smokers: Adults who have smoked 100 cigarettes in their life time and currently smoke cigarettes every day (daily) or on some days (non-daily)

 Former Smokers: Adults who have smoked at least 100 cigarettes in their life time but say they currently do not smoke

-Internet: A global system of interconnected computer networks that serve billions of people world-wide Internet- based interventions: Interventions which use the Internet as a main component and         include emails, accessing websites, online discussion forums, private chat online
+Internet: A global system of interconnected computer networks that serve billions of people world-wide

+Internet- based interventions: Interventions which use the Internet as a main component and include emails, accessing websites, online discussion forums, private chat online

 Never Smokers: Adults who have never smoked a cigarette or who smoked fewer than 100 cigarettes in their entire life time

-Non-Smokers: Adults who currently do not smoke cigarettes, including both former smokers and never smokers Self-help booklets: Books or manuals inclusive of information written with the intention to instruct its readers on solving personal problems
+Non-Smokers: Adults who currently do not smoke cigarettes, including both former smokers and never smokers

+Self-help booklets: Books or manuals inclusive of information written with the intention to instruct its readers on solving personal problems

-Self-help treatment: Treatment of the self without any supervision of a health professional Self-reported 4-week quitter: A treated smoker, assessed after 4 weeks after designated quit date who declares has not smoked a single puff
+Self-help treatment: Treatment of the self without any supervision of a health professional

+Self-reported 4-week quitter: A treated smoker, assessed after 4 weeks after designated quit date who declares has not smoked a single puff

 Smoking: The practice in which a substance (cigarette) is burned and the resulting smoke is breathed in to be tasted and absorbed into the blood stream

 Smoking Cessation: The process of discontinuing tobacco smoking

 SOS: An  urgent appeal for help, in smoking cessation programmes referred to participants needing urgent advice on how to cope with craving and withdrawal symptoms

 Treated smoker: A smoker who undergoes at least one treatment session on or prior to quit date

 **Abbreviations**